datanav/docs/terms.rst

 Support is provided in accordance with the following guidelines:

-•A Customer with more than three Users shall designate a contact person for support, which will act as the Customer's point of contact with SESAM.
+- A Customer with more than three Users shall designate a contact person for support, which will act as the Customer's point of contact with SESAM.
 Accordingly, the contact person shall provide first line support, and forward detailed information to SESAM's personnel.
 - Support requests shall regard the Services, when used in a manner recommended by SESAM.
 Support shall not cover repair of information, data-correction in a database or problems caused by the Customer.
   Neither shall the support cover any matter outside of the Services as covered by the Customer's subscription.
--  SESAM will recommend trainings or consulting services if the support request takes the form of being general training or education.
+- SESAM will recommend training or consulting services if the support request takes the form of being general training or education.
 - Support does not include any form of consulting services.

 5. Security
 ===========